 Forms of modification, transformation, intervention, reuse and repair are central to Berger's research and work as an artist, architect, designer, editor and writer.
 Taking over something already existing (an ordinary object or another work of architecture or art) to make a new work initiates a whole set of radical potentialities.
 Appropriation unsettles ideas of single authorship, originality and authenticity established by traditional art history, and putting the “old” and the “new” together in inventive configurations sets into motion the many possibilities of recontextualization.
 In architecture and art, appropriation unsettles our preconceived notions of things/objects and their place in time, and shows us the creative potential of rendering multiple points of view and non-linear time.
 Appropriations as acts of intervention have thus destabilized established meanings and created new ones.

-Berger’s current work engages discarded spaces, buildings, objects and materials by, rather than seeing them as unwanted or broken, deconstructing and reinterpreting them to find new meaning, form and expression.
+Berger’s current work through the Repair Atelier engages discarded spaces, buildings, objects and materials by deconstructing and reinterpreting them to find new meaning, form and expression, rather than seeing them as unwanted or broken.
 The initial forms, uses and stories of these objects, as well as what was lost from them when they were discarded, are a central part of this critical inquiry.
-The process of reconstruction or remaking responds to these stories and inquiries and, through appropriation, imbues each one of them with an identity that is both its own as well as one shaped by its new and vital relationship Berger establishes between maker/appropriator and object.
+The process of reconstruction or remaking responds to these stories and inquiries and, through appropriation, imbues each of them with an identity that is both its own as well as one shaped by the new and vital relationship Berger establishes between maker/appropriator and object.